 Post diagnosis and fallopian tube pregnancy treatment, your doctor will need to confirm the termination of the pregnancy, but even after he does, the mother may experience a continuation of the symptoms.

 This is mainly due to the presence of pregnancy hormones such as hCG in the body even after the pregnancy.
 This still conveys the feeling of being pregnant.
 If there are feelings of anxiousness, fear, anger, or depression, the mother needs to be reminded that the failed pregnancy is not her fault.

 The loss of pregnancy is not only depressing for the mother, but for the partner and the family as well.
-It is prudent to seek the professional help needed or even just have a heart-to-heart with someone close.
-Finding other women who have gone through the same experience and forming an ectopic pregnancy support group can help too.
+It is prudent to seek the professional help needed or even just have a heart-to-heart conversation with someone close.
+Finding other women who have gone through the same experience and forming an ectopic pregnancy support group can help, too.

 If you have experienced an ectopic pregnancy, remember that if one fallopian tube is removed, you always have the other one to support your future pregnancies.
 Believe in yourself and your body’s ability to heal itself.
-The body has its own healing mechanism, and all you need is time and a peace of mind.
+The body has its own healing mechanism, and all you need is time and peace of mind.

-Ectopic pregnancies are in short, the opposite of every mother’s dream.
+Ectopic pregnancies are, in short, the opposite of every mother’s dream.
 Make constant trips to your gynaecologist to ensure good health and to be prepared for conception well in advance.
 Do not ignore any symptom or sign that you feel is uneasy.
 After an ectopic pregnancy, take the time to nurture yourself back to normal.